niraami/dotfiles/.setup/guide.md

 etckeeper init
 ```

 Before we continue, `etckeeper` *allows* you to push your `/etc` to a public repository - this is not as simple as it seems.
-When I've done it, I went over every folder & every file in `/etc` before either commiting it, or adding it to the `.gitignore` - it tooks like 3 hours.
+When I've done it, I went over every folder & every file in `/etc` before either commiting it, or adding it to the `.gitignore` - it took like 3 hours.
 So it's possible, but be extremely careful with it.
-If you want to get a good starting point, see my [`dotfiles-etc`](https://github.com/niraami/dotfiles-etc) epository, though it's only setup for my setup, and you'll likely have to expand on the `.gitignore`.
+If you want to get a good starting point, see my [`dotfiles-etc`](https://github.com/niraami/dotfiles-etc) epository, though it's only configured for my setup, and you'll likely have to expand on the `.gitignore`.

 Before creating any commits, you'll also have to tell git your desired name & email that will be visible on the commits.
 ```bash